openhealthcare/opal/doc/docs/guides/command_line_tool.md

 based requirements will be installed in development via `python setup.py develop`.

-This command will parse your project's `requirements.txt`, and then ensure that any Github sources are checked out loclaly to the branch specified therein.
+This command will parse your project's `requirements.txt`, and then ensure that any Github sources are checked out locally to the branch specified therein.